WebAssembly/wasi-testsuite/README.md

 [wasi-threads]: https://github.com/WebAssembly/wasi-threads/tree/main/test

 The test executor matches execution output against a JSON specification.
-Writing your own test executor is quite simple; see the [specification] document for the details and the [reference Python implementation](../test-runner).
+Writing your own test executor is quite simple; see the [specification] document for the details and the reference Python [implementation].

 [specification]: doc/specification.md
+[implementation]: ./test-runner

 ## Getting started